lawrennd/old_talks/_ml/includes/nigeria-nmis-data-classification.md

-\ifndef{nigerianNmisDataClassification}
-\define{nigerianNmisDataClassification}
+\ifndef{nigeriaNmisDataClassification}
+\define{nigeriaNmisDataClassification}

+\include{_ml/includes/nigeria-nmis-data.md}

 \editme

-\notes{
-\subsection{Nigerian NMIS Data}
+\subsection{Nigeria NMIS Data Classification}

-First we will load in the Nigerian NMIS health data.
-Our aim will be to predict whether a center has maternal health delivery services given the attributes in the data.
-We will predict of the number of nurses, the number of doctors, location etc.
+\notes{Our aim will be to predict whether a center has maternal health delivery services given the attributes in the data.
+We will predict of the number of nurses, the number of doctors, location etc.}

- Let's first remind ourselves of the data.}

-\include{_ml/includes/nigerian-nmis-data.md}

 \notes{Now we will convert this data into a form which we can use as inputs `X`, and labels `y`.}